 - For photos of bright objects, like candles, shoot in the dark.
 Their light will complement the bokeh.

 - For photos of simple objects, like ornaments, make sure you have as much light as possible.
-If you don’t, your subject will be overshadowed by the bokeh.
+If you don’t, your subject will be overshadowed by the lights in the background.

 - For silhouettes, place your subject in front of bokeh in a dark location.
 Make sure they’re not too close to the light source.
 This will create a striking outline.